 Regular browsers can’t access the dark web via a search engine like Google.
 Web addresses on the dark web also appear differently — ending in “.onion’ (instead of regular endings like .com, .org, or .gov).
 If you do want to access the dark web, use caution.
 Never give out any personal information while you’re browsing or publishing and alert the Federal Trade Commission if you encounter any stolen information for sale.

 If you suspect any of your personal information was used, contact the police.

-How do I keep myself and my devices safe on the dark web?
+How do you keep yourself and your devices safe on the dark web?

 You can’t be everywhere at once — especially on the dark web.
-That’s why it’s important to equip yourself with the tools necessary to protect yourself by opting into an identity theft service, like the one we offer through Kasasa Care.
+That’s why it’s important to equip yourself with the tools necessary to protect yourself by opting into an identity theft service, like the one we offer in partnership with Experian® through Kasasa Care.